The prototypical renaissance woman, Maribeth Meluch brings a unique set of skills and experiences to her business law

 The sum of these rich experiences work to the benefit of her clients seeking her guidance on Intellectual Property and Employment law.

-From formation and operations, through merger or sale, Maribeth counsels and represents businesses on all of their legal issues including contracts, employment, litigation, wage and hour, OSHA, and other regulatory matters.
+From formation and operations, through merger or sale, Maribeth counsels and represents businesses on all of their legal issues including IP, employment, litigation, wage and hour, OSHA, and other regulatory matters.

 She also knows the ins and outs of protecting what are most often a business’ most important assets – ideas and people.
 She has experience enforcing intellectual property rights through filings on copyrights, trademark, and patents, intellectual property litigation, negotiating of licensing agreements, and drafting contracts to protect confidentiality of sensitive information and restrict competition by employees and contractors.

 Maribeth diligently represents her clients in Ohio and Federal Courts and administratively before the United States Patent and Trademark Office and other regulatory agencies such as the EEOC, DOL and OSHA.

 Maribeth has also created a niche practice in equine law after adopting two retired Thoroughbred racehorses.
 She assists equine businesses with issues unique to horses and the horse industry from customized contracts to application of federal and state regulations to representing plaintiffs and defendants in lawsuits involving horse related and business issues.

 Within the firm, Maribeth is Chair of the Intellectual Property practice group and head of the Firm’s Diversity Committee.